cooper-org/cooper/docs/source/constrained_optimizer.rst

 .. note::
     **Cooper** supports the use of multiple ``primal_optimizers``, each corresponding to different groups of primal variables.
+The ``primal_optimizers`` argument accepts a single optimizer, or a list of optimizers.
 See :ref:`multiple-primal_optimizers`.

 If the ``ConstrainedMinimizationProblem`` you are dealing with is in fact constrained, depending on your formulation, you might also need to provide a